 18. Reishi Mushroom

-According to the medical literature, the Reishi mushroom also known as the Lingzhi mushroom may have some beneficial medicinal effects when it comes to lowering blood pressure.44–47
+According to the medical literature, Reishi mushroom may have some beneficial medicinal effects when it comes to lowering blood pressure.44–47 Studies have shown that it is effective in increasing blood flow and reduce blood pressure and has hypotensive effects from peptides content.

-Nevertheless, it’s still under investigation so be wary to always consult your dietitian or doctor before trying it as part of your nutritional treatment plan.
+Nevertheless, it is always a good idea to consult your dietitian or doctor before trying it as part of your nutritional treatment plan.

 We save the most interesting for last!
 Carbon 60 or (C60), also known as Fullerenes.
 Although this one is not considered a natural food, it’s applied to treating blood pressure among other therapeutic areas.